-Check out these 5 tips to help you transition from an office environment to working from home.
+Check out these five tips to help you transition from an office environment to working from home.

-- Have an office space.
-Create your own work space, just as you would do in a traditional office environment.
+Create your own workspace, just as you would do in a traditional office environment.
 Having a designated area will help encourage the right mindset to start each day.

 What are some best practices for remote employees that you enjoy?
-We’d love to hear more — tell us below!
+We’d love to hear more — tell us in the comments below!